Our staff will respond to your query promptly and provide detailed information to your questions.

 We invite you to really experience Greenland!
 Stay in a remote luxury camp, situated two hours by boat from the capital of Greenland, positioned beside the one of the biggest and oldest fjords in the world.
 Boat or helicopter is the only way to get to this secluded spot.

-Highlights include a helicopter flight over the icecap, remote fishing, private boat transfers through the Nuuk fjord, guided hikes, guided local village visit, whale safari cruise and private tented camp including outdoor hot tub and sauna.
+Highlights include remote fishing, boat transfers through the Nuuk fjord, guided hikes, guided local village visit, deep sea fishing and private tented camp including outdoor hot tub and sauna.

 - Day 1

-- Arrive in Nuuk and private transfer to accommodation
+- Arrive in Nuuk and then boat transfer to your private camp

 - Day 2